ddc-java/ddc-day/site.md

 `repository_link.enabled`

 : This is a Boolean-valued property, used to control the display of the GitHub logo as a link to the repository in GitHub.
-Note that even if the value is set to `true` (or something  other than `false` or empty), the logo &amp; link will not be displayed if the repository is private.
+Note that even if the value is set to `true` (or something  other than `false` or empty), the logo & link will not be displayed if the repository is private.

 `title`